kunalchhabria/Resume-Management-System/README.md

-# Automatic-recruitment-asystem
+# Automatic-recruitment-system
-It is aimed for big organizations that get tons of job applications daily and dont even meet the job description.
+This system is aimed for big organizations that get tons of job applications daily and dont even meet the job description.

 This is a complete recruitment system.
 It takes your email id and password as input and searches for all the unseen emails with subject "resume"(any keyword can be used. for ex: job,cv.
 It can also take date or search before kind of parameters.).
 Next it asks for keywords to search in the resume(skillset).